aerohive/StoreSurge/loc.md

 [Euclid Analytics] and Aerhoive make it fast and easy to collect insightful data across your entire retail chain.
 Rapidly understanding customer traffic and behaviors to optimize marketing, in-store operations, strategic decision-making and staffing activities.

 ### Setup
-To use the Location and Presence Analtytics built into the Aerohive Cloud Services platform, you must [enable presence data collection] on your hardware.
+To use the Location and Presence Analtytics built into the Aerohive Cloud Services platform, you must **enable presence data collection** on your hardware.
+The easiest way to do so is by following along with this [video tutorial].

 ### Location API Calls
 >In order to make API calls to the Aerohive Location APIs, you must have an API Access Token.
 If you have not already obtained one, read the section on [authentication] before proceeding further.